I Felt a Funeral in My Brain Analysis and Summary for Study Guides.

 Then Space- began to toll,

 The speaker’s sense of hearing and ability to feel is still the primary focus of ‘I felt a Funeral, in My Brain’, and she describes the sound of a box being lifted.
-“Box” is also capitalized to signify the importance.
+“Box” is also capitalized to signify importance.
 The second line of this stanza signifies something important.

 As the speaker hears a box being lifted, she also feels something “creak across [her] soul”.
 This hints that the funeral she has felt is actually her own.
 This is why she cannot see anything.